Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Is ESA Certification Required?

-Who is Eligible for an Emotional Support Animal Letter?
+Who Qualifies for an Emotional Support Animal Letter?

 Individuals with mental or emotional disabilities may qualify for an emotional support animal.
 This includes conditions that significantly impact daily life, such as: